-Where does the word "church" come from then?
-William Tyndale, whose brilliant and gifted translation work is found in over 90% of the King James New Testament, chose the word "congregation" as a more fitting word to translate ekklesia.
+Because this deception is so prevalent and goes so deeply into our existence, it is necessary to reiterate where the word "church" comes from.
+We return again to William Tyndale, whose brilliant and gifted translation work is found in over 90% of the King James New Testament, who chose the words "assembly" or "congregation" as more fitting words to translate ekklesia.
 And it is indeed a more fitting translation.
 The ekklesia - literally, "called out ones" just as saints are "set apart ones" - are those people who are called out of this world of darkness and transferred into Christ's kingdom of light.
-King James issued an edict that his translators must retain the "certain old words," specifically "church," in his 1611 Bible.
-The deception was securely in place for most English speaking people and, in this case, would remain so for the next four hundred years.
-But this is not the origin of the deception - this is only the added layer of distortion that has accumulated since the Greek term was exchanged for an English word of vastly different meaning.
+But because the Anglican "church" needed to preserve its structure, King James issued an edict that his translators must retain the "certain old words," specifically "church," in his 1611 Bible.
+The deception was thus put securely in place for most English speaking people and, in this case, would remain so for the next four hundred years.
+But this is not the earliest origin of the deception - this is only the added layer of distortion that has accumulated since the Greek term was exchanged for an English word of vastly different meaning.

 If we know the truth that only a genuinely converted and spiritually reborn individual can be a member of Christ's body then we can see that saying only a saint can belong in Christ's ekklesia is simply expressing that same truth using different words.
 The question of whether the ekklesia is a society of saints or a school for sinners is virtually a no-brainer.
 No sinner can be a saint and no sinner can be a true member of Christ's ekklesia.
 Yet this question as to the role of the ekklesia (long before there was an English language to further confuse the issues) divided the people who followed Christ in the third, fourth and fifth centuries.
-Bishops like Cyprian in 251

-A.D. declared that no one could be saved if they did not join themselves to the visible, hierarchical authority structure patterned after and centralized in Rome.
+Bishops like Cyprian in 251 A.D. declared that no one could be saved if they did not join themselves to the visible, hierarchical authority structure patterned after and centralized in Rome.
 Later Bishops like Augustine in 411 A.D. declared that the ekklesia - referring not to the spiritual body that Christ was building but instead referring to the temporal, visible hierarchy of bishops who presided over assemblies of people who gathered in "Christian" temples (patterned after Rome's basilica or judgment hall) to practice pagan-like rituals and hear the teachings and sermons (homilies) of the bishops - insisted that the ekklesia would always be a "mixed multitude" of both saints and sinners.
 The New Testament's definition of ekklesia had already been changed.
 Now the people followed the bishop of their choice.
 (Acts 20:30) The mystery of lawlessness - rejecting the commands and leading of the King, Christ, by His Spirit, and doing what is right in one's own eyes - was already at work (2 Ths.
 2:7, Jdgs.
 21:25) and the ekklesia had begun its transformation into modern-day "church."